Ilda16/Maze-Game/README.md

 The player can attack the enemy to temporarily disable it for 5 seconds, the player has 10sec cooldown between each attack.
 The enemy can also attack the player, reducing their health.
 You are started with 1 hp, and if health is 0 game is over.

-#Contributions:
-Ilda was in charge of the visuals and scripts.
-Henry helped with scripts and helped model the visuals onto the game.
+### **Contributions:**
+Ilda: Modeled/Designed the game with free assets, Provided Background Music Script, Set up remote github repo interaction.

+Henry: Modeled/Designed the game, Provided and applied scripts to game Player, enemy, and interactive object.

-Marilyn wrote scripts for enemy Ai, and reactive target scripts.
+Marilyn: wrote scripts for enemy Ai, and reactive target scripts.

-#3rd Party Assets
+### **3rd Party Assets**
-Retrieved assets through the unity store.
+**Retrieved free assets through the unity store.**
-Lowpoly Medieval Skeleton - Free - MEDIEVAL FANTASY SERIES --> Polytope Studio Maze Modular Puzzle Kit --> Poly Etereo
+Lowpoly Medieval Skeleton(Enemy) - Free - MEDIEVAL FANTASY SERIES --> Polytope Studio

+Maze Modular Puzzle Kit -->(Maze itself) Poly Etereo

-Terrain Sample Asset Pack --> Unity Technologies Endless Cave Ambience --> John Leonard French
+Terrain Sample Asset Pack -->(Visual graphics of game) Unity Technologies

-25 Fantasy RPG Game Tracks Music Pack --> alkaKrab
+25 Fantasy RPG Game Tracks Music Pack(Background Music) --> alkaKrab

-#Unity Version --> 6000.0.26f1
+Forest Skyboxes--> Emil Persson (https://opengameart.org/content/forest-skyboxes)